hbeun8/Module-1/README.md

 - In the GitHub repository, navigate to the Settings tab.<br>
 - From the source section drop-down menu, select the Master Branch.<br>
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.<br>
-- The live link can be found here - (https://hbeun8.github.io/]
+- The live link can be found here - (https://hbeun8.github.io/Module-1]

 # 9\.
-Credits
+Special Thanks

 **Komal Karir/WAES/Code Institute**